Marvin Jones Jr. Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 - Note: Jones' stats vs. 49ers date back to 2016.

-- The 49ers are conceding 225.4 passing yards per game this year, the NFL's sixth-ranked pass defense.
+- The 225.4 passing yards the 49ers yield per game makes them the NFL's sixth-ranked pass defense this season.

-- The 49ers' defense is eighth in the league, giving up 1.4 passing touchdowns per game.
+- The 49ers' defense is eighth in the league, conceding 1.4 passing touchdowns per game.

 Recent Performances